Advice | Academic Procedures

 The University expects students to catch up on academic work whenever that is possible.

 When you put any information on a social networking site, it could be made public and be seen by many people.
 It's more like shouting something from the rooftops or putting up posters than whispering something to your friends: easy to find, easy to prove, hard to keep private.

 What seems insignificant to you and your friends could damage your reputation when seen by others if it's hurtful or seen as unprofessional.
 This can lead to disciplinary action by the University (for example, if it's seen as bullying) and can have serious consequences for students pursuing professional careers, in particular students studying health, social care and therapy related awards.

 Staffordshire University Faculty of Health has produced Guidance on the use of Social Networking which we recommend you take a look at.

 Advice from the University

-Student Guidance Advisors are available for every School and can be found through the Information Points.
+Student Guidance Advisors are available for every School and can be found through the Student Hub.
 They work for the University and are there to help with academic and pastoral issues as part of the University team along with Personal Tutors and Award Leaders.
 If you need detailed help on working out what your academic options are, they're good people to speak with.

 Want to find out more?
 Contact us: Unionmarketing@staffs.ac.uk